DataScienceNigeria/DSN-AI-Bootcamp-2023-Qualification-Project-Participation-and-Hackathon/README.md

 ## About the Hackathon

-The DSN AI Bootcamp Qualification 2023 Hackathon offers a real-life project experience for participants to work with different datasets and AI tools.
+The DSN AI Bootcamp Qualification 2023 Project Participation/Hackathon offers a real-life project experience for participants to work with different datasets and AI tools.
 Participants will have the chance to explore valuable insights, develop data-driven solutions, and contribute to informed decision-making.

 ## Getting Started

-To participate in the hackathon, choose one of the top three tracks that you want to engage with.
+To participate in the project participation/hackathon, choose one of the top three tracks that you want to engage with.
 Click on the track name above, and you will be redirected to the necessary instructions to get started with your chosen track.

 ## Submission Method